elbeardmorez/odspyread/README.md

 ### examples

-the following examples are based on the content of 'test.odf':
+the following examples are based on the content of 'test.ods':

 *search for 'search 2' record under field 'idx'*